laggykiller/sticker-convert/README.md

 8. Press 'Start'

 ## How to use (CLI)
+To run in CLI mode, pass on any arguments

 ```
 usage: sticker-convert.exe [-h] [--input-dir INPUT_DIR] [--output-dir OUTPUT_DIR] [--download-signal DOWNLOAD_SIGNAL]
                            [--download-telegram DOWNLOAD_TELEGRAM] [--download-line DOWNLOAD_LINE]